Educational Psychology

 3. Based on your current knowledge and experiences, what would you say is your philosophy of DHH education?

 Tip: Tell your story.
 If you learned from obstacles you personally overcame, write about them.
 If you grew up with privilege, write about how you discovered your privilege.
 It might be tempting to write about someone else’s experience, an entire group’s experience, or diversity and inclusion in an abstract way.
-However, most often, admissions teams want to understand how you personally came to be empathetic, reflective, resilient, and aware of systematic inequalities.
+However, most often, admissions teams want to understand how you personally came to be empathetic, reflective, resilient, and aware of inequalities.
 Describe how your background, experiences, and achievements will contribute to the program and the University’s goals of promoting excellence through diversity.
+Submitting the Diversity Statement is optional but highly encouraged.

 Upload the essay under “Diversity Statement” in the Materials section in the graduation application.